MONDERASDOR/ElixirMc/README.md

 ---

-> "I didn't just optimize Minecraft - I improved server performance"
+> "it's hard to focus on both sides of creativity And Perfection.
+Let Elixir intervene. so you can focus on your creativity"
 > - Sunpowder, Lead Developer

 ---
 🐛 **Issue Tracker**: [GitHub Issues](https://github.com/MONDERASDOR/ElixirMc/issues/)

-*Not affiliated with Mojang or Microsoft*
+*a complete solo independent project Not affiliated with Mojang or Microsoft*

 ---